-You’ve made the leap to your own home- perhaps even your first time taking the exhilarating ride of being a home owner, and you’ve done it on your own: How do the rules for decorating a “master bedroom” change in a climate where 15-20% of houses sold each year sell to a single woman?
+You’ve made the leap to your own home- perhaps even your first time taking the exhilarating ride of being a home owner, and you’ve done it on your own: How do the rules for decorating a “master bedroom” change in a climate where 15-20% of houses sold each year sell to single women?

-Based on design magazines and home decor catalogs, it’s like designers seem to imagine that after the 16-year-old’s dream-bedroom (or perhaps the annual round of dorm-room-style mailers) a woman no longer has specific design needs for her bedroom- since, it’s assumed, she now tempers her feminine style for a space shared with a partner.
+Based on design magazines and home decor catalogs, it’s as if designers seem to imagine that after the 16-year-old’s dream-bedroom (or perhaps the annual round of dorm-room-style mailers) a woman no longer has specific design needs for her bedroom- since, it’s assumed, she now tempers her feminine style for a space shared with a partner.

 I celebrate the female master bedroom and it’s one of my favorite parts of a new design project.
 The master bedroom for a single homeowner can be a luxurious space of rest that caters entirely to you.